An Adversarial Approach to Structural Estimation: Empirical Application: ``Why Do the Elderly Save?''

-The last column reports the cross\hyp{}entropy loss of each set of parameter estimates.
-To make a fair comparison, we take each set of estimates and solve the inner maximization of (\ref{main_estim}) using $X_2$ as the input.
-The loss does not improve with $X_1$ relative to \citetalias{dfj} but does so substantially with $X_2$, which is consistent with our observation that gender and health provide useful variation for identifying the bequest motive.
-This makes $X_2$ our preferred specification.
+The last column reports the cross\hyp{}entropy loss for each method.
+To make a fair comparison, we take the estimates of each method and train the discriminator using $X_2$ as the input.
+The loss for adversarial $X_1$ does not improve over \citetalias{dfj} but does so substantially for adversarial $X_2$, which is consistent with our observation that gender and health provide useful identification for the bequest motive.